Here's What Happened at Stormy Daniels's Politics and Prose Talk

 In the hour leading up to showtime, the store filled up almost exclusively with local seniors.
 The few young folks in the room were journalists with outlets like CNN, Buzzfeed, and the New York Times.
 Many came out of sheer curiosity, like 73-year-old Suzanne Stack.
 “Trump, of course, is always in the news,” she says.
 “This is an interesting Trump-related story, and I’d like to see Stormy for myself.”
 While most were generally warm towards Daniels, calling her “personable” and “funny,” only a couple in attendance had bought Daniels’s actual memoir, Full Disclosure.
 Richard Rector bought one out of habit and, again, curiosity.
 “I come to a lot of these events, I get autographs and photos with various book authors,” he says.
 “If I get a picture of her, maybe I can start a Trump-scandal [collection] because I got a picture with Roger Stone earlier.”

 As the start time loomed, seats were long gone and late attendees stood in the back or sat on the ground to get a good view.
-When Bradley Graham appeared up front in a red sweater over a checkered button-up, he discussed logistics: Daniels would need to leave at 7 PM sharp for “another engagement”—a show at the Cloakroom—so books were signed before the event.
+When Politics and Prose owner Bradley Graham appeared up front in a red sweater over a checkered button-up, he discussed logistics: Daniels would need to leave at 7 PM sharp for “another engagement”—a show at the Cloakroom—so books were signed before the event.
 “We ask you to stay in your seats so Stormy can get escorted out,” Graham says.
 Chuckles rise from the crowd.
 “Oh, c’mon, guys.”

 After a thorough introduction from Graham, Daniels, in black knee-high boots over matching black pants and a maroon scoop-neck top, and Quinn, in a suede navy pantsuit with a silk mulberry blouse underneath, took the stage to cheers and applause.
 “Last time I was here, I was interviewing Steve Weisman about the history of the Jews,” Quinn says.
 Laughs erupted.